 10. Robert Burns Begg and his descendants

 Did you know that Kinross has a connection with the famous Scottish poet Robert Burns?
 His nephew, Robert Burns Begg, was the local Kinross teacher for 51 years.
 In addition, he married Grace Beveridge and had 10 children.
 Are you related to any of them?

-In conclusion, if you have ancestor from Kinross, then get in touch with Sarah who can help you with your ancestral research.
+In conclusion, if you have an ancestor from Kinross, get in touch with Sarah who can help you with your ancestral research.

 Unlock the meaning, origin and history of the Murray surname.
 Linked with the Moray region, its origins can be traced to the 12th century.